GenieFramework/Genie.jl/README.md

 </html>
 ```

 Finally, we must instruct our `BooksController` to use it.
 The `html!` function takes a third, optional argument, for the layout (a symbol too).
-Update the ... function to look like this:
+Update the `billgatesbooks` function to look like this:
 ```julia
 # BooksController.jl
 function billgatesbooks()